pegasystems/web-components-sdk/README.md

 The **Web Components SDK** provides Pega customers with a bridge from the Pega **Constellation JavaScript Engine** (part of the Pega Infinity&trade; product) to the Web Component bridge and components in this repository.

-Many of the components in this SDK are built using [Lion web components](https://lion-web.netlify.app/) - open source components that are designed to be extended and allow for flexible integrations.
+Many of the components in this SDK are built using [Lion web components](https://lion-web.netlify.app/) - open-source components that are designed to be extended and allow for flexible integrations.
 These are, in turn, built with
 [LitElement](https://lit-element.polymer-project.org/guide)
 and [lit-html](https://lit-html.polymer-project.org/guide).